What Counts as Excessive Force by a Police Officer?

-Instances of police misconduct shake public trust.
-When it occurs, victims have the right to hold the individual officers or their employers accountable.
-It’s critical to know your rights concerning police misconduct and how to protect yourself legally.
+Police misconduct shakes public trust.
+When it occurs, victims have the right to hold the individual officers accountable.
+It’s critical to know your rights concerning police misconduct and how to protect yourself.
 An experienced civil rights attorney can help explain your rights and provide legal advice.

 What Is Police Misconduct?

-Police misconduct cases can take on a variety of forms.
-Police misconduct can include the following scenarios:
+Police misconduct cases can take on a variety of forms, including:

 False Arrest